Long distance observations: Scattering of light

-In daylight conditions, the distant objects located at the antisolar direction are better visible, because the backward scattering doesn't reduce the visibility as strong as forward scattering.
+In daylight conditions, the distant objects located in the antisolar direction are better visible, because the backward scattering doesn't reduce the visibility as strongly as forward scattering.

-Quite opposite situation occurs at twilight when twilight wedge becomes visible.
+Quite the opposite situation occurs at twilight when twilight wedge becomes visible.
 At this moment the distant objects located in opposition to the solar azimuth are less visible due to vanishing contrast between the sky and ground, which loses its luminance quickly.

 The effect of light scattering depends on the size of the particles, whereas the weakest is typical for near-Rayleigh conditions and the strongest for dese haze particles suspended in the atmosphere.

 The substantial presence of aerosols in the Earth's atmosphere, especially within the Planetary boundary layer degrades the scene significantly.

 This phenomenon tends to produce a distinctive gray hue, which affects atmospheric transparency.
 Light from the atmosphere and light reflected from an object is absorbed and scattered by aerosol particles leading to significant deterioration of visibility.

 This regularity applies to the clear day when the sky is free of clouds.
 It happens very often, that cloudiness occurs.

 Clouds block the direct sunlight decreasing the light scattering at once.
 Thus the visual range is extended.
 The presence of clouds results in nonuniform solar illumination across the line of sight and inhomogeneous irradiance of the atmosphere at once.
 Thick clouds determine a perfect light diffusion, which is next radiated uniformly in all directions.

-Considering the viewing line between the observer and watched the distant object, the illuminated aerosols directly by Sun scatter light more efficiently on the contrary to shaded aerosols.
+Considering the viewing line between the observer and the distant object, the illuminated aerosols directly by the Sun scatter light more efficiently on the contrary to shaded aerosols.
 For the observers, the best situation occurs when the cloud cover stretches between their observation place and remote objects.
 However, the sky beyond these objects remains clear and bright.
 In turn, the contrast between the shaded distant feature and the bright sky beyond is the best, giving the highest chance to see this object.
 On the other hand, is fairly not possible to detect any details of object texture, as it remains completely shaded.